Accurate halo mass functions from the simplest excursion set theory: Convergence of excursion set mass functions

-Evidently, convergence is difficult to achieve for the sharp $k$-space window (bottom). $\diff f/\diff\log M$ depends significantly in this case on the number $N$ of windowing scales.
+Evidently, convergence is difficult to achieve for the sharp $k$-space window (bottom). $\diff f/\diff\ln M$ depends significantly in this case on the number $N$ of windowing scales.
 Even at the highest $N$ (blue), the excursion set method predicts too few high-mass haloes and (for $P(k)\propto k^{-1}$) too many low-mass haloes, exactly as would be expected if some threshold crossings are being missed.
 This difficulty is a consequence of how abruptly the trajectories in $\delta$ for this window can jump, as exemplified in Fig.~\ref{fig:example_excursions}.

 However, the trajectories in Fig.~\ref{fig:example_excursions} are much smoother for the top-hat and Gaussian windows, so we do not expect convergence to be as difficult to achieve in these cases.
-Indeed, in the upper and central panels of Fig.~\ref{fig:convergence}, $\diff f/\diff\log M$ exhibits much less variation with the number $N$ of windowing scales.
-Although exact expressions for $\diff f/\diff\log M$ are not known in these cases, convergence with respect to the discretization scheme appears to be achieved when the spacing of successive window scales corresponds to $\Delta\log \sigma\lesssim 0.01$.
+Indeed, in the upper and central panels of Fig.~\ref{fig:convergence}, $\diff f/\diff\ln M$ exhibits much less variation with the number $N$ of windowing scales.
+Although exact expressions for $\diff f/\diff\ln M$ are not known in these cases, convergence with respect to the discretization scheme appears to be achieved when the spacing of successive window scales corresponds to $\Delta\ln \sigma\lesssim 0.01$.
+Since excursion set predictions with top-hat window and constant threshold are central to this work, Fig.~\ref{fig:convergence2} presents a closer look at convergence in this case.